 Now you may wonder, how should you fix the restaurant service standard and deliver it to all the employees to ensure that all your restaurant staff is on the same page?
-Read below and you will understand how you can convey your restaurant service standards to your staff in the best way possible.
+Read below, and you will understand how you can convey your restaurant service standards to your team in the best way possible.

-Popular Restaurant Service Standards
+Basic Restaurant Service Standards That Must Be Followed

 - Presenting the guests with a menu and wait for a few minutes before going over for the order.

-- Ensuring that the order is served to the customer as soon as it is prepared and minimizing the time delay between placing the order and serving it.
+- Ensuring that the order is served to the customer as soon as it is prepared and minimizing the delay between placing the order and serving it.

 - Delivering the food at the table, and serving it to the customers, if needed as per your restaurant’s service standards.

-- Checking to see if the food is alright, or if the customers wish to order more at intervals.
+- Checking to see if the food is alright or if the customers wish to order more at intervals.

 - Clearing off the table only once the customers are done with their meal or drink.

-- Asking for feedback about the food and service.
+- Asking for feedback about the service.

 - Ensuring hospitality even after the customer has paid the bill and is about to leave.

-How to Maintain Restaurant Service Standards That Will Help Your Business Grow
+How To Maintain Restaurant Service Standards That Will Help Your Business Grow

-1. Document the Expected Restaurant Service Standards
+1. Document The Expected Restaurant Service Standards

-Once you have a comprehensive document, of what needs to be done, it becomes rather simple for all your restaurant staff.
-What they simply need to do is follow whatever is documented diligently.
-Make a list how each item on your menu needs to be plated, if need be ask your executive chef to prepare the dishes and show how the plating needs to be done, you can even take a picture of the prepared dishes and put it up on the plating area, which will ensure that the staffs never forget or confuse with the plating.
+Once you have a comprehensive report of what needs to be done, it becomes simple for all your restaurant staff.
+What they need to do is to just follow whatever is documented diligently.
+Make a list of how each item on your menu needs to be plated.
+If required, ask your executive chef to prepare the dishes and show how the plating needs to be done.
+You can even take a picture of the prepared dishes and put it up on the plating area, which will ensure that the staff never forget or confuse with the plating.

-2. Train your Staff at Regular Intervals
+2. Train Your Staff At Regular Intervals

 Training can make or break your restaurant.
-A band of well trained and efficient restaurant staff can play a major role in paving the success of your restaurant.
+A band of well trained and efficient restaurant staff can play a significant role in paving the success of your restaurant.
 Unless you train your new staff and refresh the memory of your existing staff at regular intervals, then you can hardly expect to run your restaurant by adhering to all the standards specified by you.

-3. Follow Up at Regular Intervals
+3. Take A Follow Up At Regular Intervals

-4. Create Accountability Amongst Your Employees
+4. Promote Accountability Among Your Employees

-Unless you can hold your restaurant staff accountable for the activities that are performed in your restaurant, who will you hold if the tasks are not performed as per the set standards.
+Unless you can hold your restaurant staff accountable for the activities that are performed in your restaurant, who will hold you if the tasks are not performed as per the set standards.
 In your absence, it is your restaurant manager who must take care of all the activities, and it is him whom you should hold accountable if anything in your absence happens at your restaurant.
-Once you hold your managers accountable for their actions, they too will be on their toes to assure that all your restaurant staff adheres to the expected restaurant service standards in the restaurant.
+Once you hold your managers responsible for their actions, they too will be on their toes to assure that all your restaurant staff adheres to the expected restaurant service standards in the restaurant.